gaf3/hundoword/README.md

 # Purpose

-Young readers need to know 100 or so words to really get started and there's several programs geared towards.
-The purpose of this app is have a central location for all those programs, words, and what achievements students have reached with them.
+Young readers need to know 100 or so words to really get started and there's several lessons geared towards.
+The purpose of this app is have a central location for all those lessons, words, and what achievements students have reached with them.

-With this app, someone will be able to easily create an account, enter the students they want to track (or their own child), pick a program, and then track their students' progress with each achievement, whether attained or not, and over time.
+With this app, someone will be able to easily create an account, enter the students they want to track (or their own child), pick a lesson, and then track their students' progress with each achievement, whether attained or not, and over time.

-I've just seen a lot of expnesive programs out there and I'm getting a little tired of making money off kids when we should be investing in them.
+I've just seen a lot of expnesive lessons out there and I'm getting a little tired of making money off kids when we should be investing in them.

 # Requirements